overhangio/tutor/README.rst

 Documentation
 -------------

-Extensive documentation is available online: https://docs.tutor.overhang.io/
+Extensive documentation is available: https://docs.tutor.overhang.io/ Extensive documentation is available: https://docs.tutor.overhang.io/

 Is there a problem?
 -------------------